raisimTech/raisimLib/docs/sections/Introduction.rst

 raisimUnity
 ---------------
 A visualizer for RaiSim.
+An executable is provided so you don't have to install anything.
+If you want to modify it, feel free to fork it at https://github.com/raisimTech/raisimUnity

-An executable is provided so no need to install anything. raisimOgre is not a recommended visualizer anymore because it is very tricky to make it work for both MATLAB and Python.
+raisimOgre is not a recommended visualizer anymore because it is very tricky to make it work for both MATLAB and Python.
+However, if you prefer it, it still works and you can clone it at

 raisimPy
 ---------------